RickX56/octoprint_lxc/README.md

 # octoprint_lxc
-Please refer to the [wiki](https://github.com/jattie-ire/octoprint_lxc/wiki) for more detailed descriptions on the various steps mentioned below. octoprint_lxc creates a lxc(Linux Container) distibubion for octoprint.
+Please refer to the [wiki](https://github.com/jattie-ire/octoprint_lxc/wiki) for more detailed descriptions on the various steps mentioned below. octoprint_lxc creates a lxc(Linux Container) distibution for octoprint.
 LXC ships with ubuntu as a snap package.

 ## Why do it